Supporting workers Managing work-related stress

 It's important to talk about stress and create an open and honest environment at work.
-This can help employees to talk about how they are feeling, and to get the support they need.
+This can help workers to talk about how they are feeling, and to get the support they need.

 Talking about work-related stress

-Managers should be sensitive and supportive when talking to staff about work-related stress.
+Managers should be sensitive and supportive when talking to workers about work-related stress.

 When a manager becomes aware that someone is experiencing stress, they should arrange an informal chat in private.
 They should: